Not only is your vehicle probably among your most expensive possessions, but you likely depend heavily on it in your day-to-day life.

 Insurance companies consider the overall losses of Fiat vehicles and the costs of paying claims to determine premium rates.

-For collision claims, the costs for the Fiat 500 were “better than average,” and the costs for the 500 convertible and 500 electric model were “substantially better than average.”
+For collision claims, the costs for the Fiat 500 were “better than average,” and the costs for the 500 convertible and 500 electric models were “substantially better than average.”

 Fiat Insurance Discounts